How to make an Epoxy Resin River Table with Wood [Tutorial]

 The wood used should be as natural as possible.
 Here, for example, a board made from a tree trunk that is at least 4 cm thick is a good choice.
-A so-called “natural edge” with bark looks particularly stylish here.
-You can find such a piece of wood in a good carpenter’s workshop, at a timber dealer or on the Internet.
-Alternatively, you can of course use two wooden boards from the DIY store, which are cut into a slightly curved shape on one side with a jigsaw.
-Whether from a carpenter or from the DIY store: the most important thing is that the wood is well dried.
-Ideally the moisture content should be less than 12%.
+Known commonly as “natural edge” bark looks particularly stylish here.
+You can find such a piece of wood in a good carpenter’s workshop, at a timber dealer, or online.
+Alternatively, you can of course use two wooden boards from the DIY store, which are cut into a slightly curved shape on one side using a jigsaw.
+Whether from a carpenter or the DIY store: the most important thing is that the wood is well dried.
+Ideally, the moisture content should be less than 12%.

 You have two options for the preparation of the wood.
-Firstly, you can process the material itself.
-For this you need a circular saw and a planer to produce the right length and thickness and divide the wood in the middle.
+Firstly, you can prepare the wood itself.
+For this, you need a circular saw and a planer to produce the right length and thickness, and then divide the wood down the middle.

-On the other hand, you can of course also buy the boards in the desired thickness and length, or have your purchased piece of wood cut and planed to fit in a joinery.
-If you have little experience in processing wood, this is the much easier option.
-In addition, the possibly quite high purchase costs for the large machines are omitted.
-Even if your initial piece of wood is very large, it is advisable to have it prepared by a professional before you process it further.
+On the other hand, you also have the option of buying the boards in the desired thickness and length or simply buying some wood board and having it cut and planned to fit your desired application.
+If you have little experience in processing wood, this option is far easier (don’t bite off more than you can chew).
+Additionally, purchasing machines capable of processing wood in this manner can be quite costly, so consider your options and your budget thoroughly.
+Even if your initial piece of wood is quite large, it is advisable to have it prepared by a professional before you process it further.

-Before proceeding further, you should make sure that your two boards are exactly the same length.
-In addition, the side edges must be cut at right angles to the straight outer sides.
-It is also important that both pieces of wood have the same thickness.
+Before proceeding, you should make sure that your two boards are exactly the same length.
+Also, the side edges must be cut at right angles to the straight outer sides.
+Keep in mind that it’s also important that both pieces of wood have the same thickness.
 They should also be absolutely flat.
 If in doubt, it is advisable to commission a joiner to carry out the finishing work.

 Images: Vlad Teodor / Rawpixel.com / shutterstock.com

-Since epoxy resin is a very sensitive material, ideal working conditions should be created before starting the processing.
-Very high temperatures, cold or humidity can have a negative effect on appearance and performance.
-In addition, unfavourable external conditions can affect the drying time of the resin.
+Since epoxy resin is quite a sensitive substance, you should prepare your workspace appropriately before you begin casting.
+Very high temperatures, cold, or humidity can have a negative effect on the appearance and performance of your resin.
+In addition, unfavorable external conditions can affect the drying time of the resin.

-The ideal temperature for processing epoxy resin is a constant minimum of 20° Celsius.
-This should also be considered during storage.
-Even if the room temperature is actually an ideal 20° C, the temperature drops significantly towards the floor.
-Here the thermometer can only show 15° to 17° C.
+The ideal temperature for processing epoxy resin is a minimum of 20° Celsius.
+This should also be considered during storage, even if the room temperature is an ideal 20° C, if the temperature drops significantly towards the floor the thermometer should only show 15° to 17° C.

 If the epoxy resin were to be stored on the floor at these temperatures, tiny, unsightly bubbles could quickly form in the resin.
-These cannot be removed so easily even with a hot air dryer.
-It is therefore better to store the material on a workbench or shelf.
-Another important factor is that the work area should also be dust-free, dry and well ventilated.
+These cannot be removed very easily even with a hot air dryer.
+Therefore, it is better to store the material on a workbench or shelf.
+Another important factor is that the work area should also be a dust-free, dry, and well-ventilated setting.

 - The first step is the thorough removal of any remaining bark, e.g. with a chisel.
-Although the bark looks very nice, it does not form an ideal bonding base for the epoxy resin.
-Then you should work the edges again by hand with sandpaper, so that wood and resin can later combine optimally.
+Although the bark looks very nice, it does not form an ideal bonding surface for the epoxy resin.
+Once the bark has been removed you should work the edges again by hand with sandpaper, so that wood and resin can later combine optimally.

-- Now sand the large surfaces of the wood smoothly.
-An eccentric sander is particularly suitable for this.
+- Next, sand the large surfaces of the wood smoothly.
+An electric sander is particularly suitable for this.
 You should start with 80 grit and then work your way up to 220 grit.
-After each grit size the dust should be removed from the boards.
-The sides are best finished by hand with sandpaper.
+After each grit size, the dust should be removed from the boards before continuing.
+The sides are best finished by hand with some sandpaper.

-- Finally, the wood must be cleaned extremely thoroughly from all dust residues.
-A vacuum cleaner is an excellent tool for this.
-Then wipe again with a microfibre cloth to get rid of the last fine sanding dust.
+- Finally, the wood must be cleaned extremely thoroughly, there should be literally no dust residue present.
+A vacuum cleaner is an excellent tool for this, but to be sure wipe the surface again with a microfibre cloth to get rid of the last fine sanding dust.

 Images: left: Vlad Teodor / shutterstock.com, right: Velimir Isaevich / shutterstock.com

-- Now all possible unevenness, cracks and porous areas in the wood must be levelled.
-These are simply filled with crystal clear, unpigmented epoxy resin.
-If you want to even out any unevenness in unfavourably located areas at the edges, you can seal the edges in advance with a very strong adhesive tape.
-This will prevent the resin from running over the edges afterwards.
+- Now all visible unevenness, cracks, and porous surfaces on the wood must be leveled.
+These are easily filled with crystal clear, unpigmented epoxy resin.
+If you want to correct any unevenness in unfavorably located areas on the edges, you can seal the edges in advance with very strong adhesive tape.
+This will prevent the resin from running over the edges of the wood afterward.

-- After the filled up resin has dried, the whole wood is sealed.
-Use a crystal-clear resin as you would for filling the cracks.
-This is generously distributed over the entire wood surface.
-This sealing prevents later outgassing of the wood.
-It is better to invest a little more money in a good brush that does not hair.
-Because once hairs have been distributed, it is very difficult to remove them from the resin again.
+- After the filled-in areas have dried and the whole surface is sealed, use a crystal-clear resin as you would for filling the cracks.
+You should apply this very generously over the entire wood surface.
+This sealing prevents possible outgassing from the resin layer, it is better to invest a little more money in a good brush that does not have weak bristles.
+Because once bristles have been stuck in the resin, it is very difficult to remove them from the resin again.
 The sealant must then dry very well.
-You should allow 5 hours for this in any case.
+You should allow 5 hours for this regardless of the type of resin you’re using.
 The ideal temperature for drying is 18° to 24° C.

-- After curing you should slightly roughen the inner edges, which will later come into contact with the cast resin, by hand with sandpaper.
+- After curing you should slightly roughen the inner edges that will later come into contact with the cast resin by hand with some sandpaper.
 This will create the perfect base for the resin to bond with the edges.

-- Next, a mould is built in the desired length and size of the table.
-Simple MDF boards are used for this.
-The whole thing sounds more complicated than it actually is.
-However, it has to be measured and worked out very precisely and carefully.
-MDF boards with a thickness of 16 mm, both for the underside and the sides, have proven to be very suitable for the production of the mould.
+- Next, a mold must be built in the desired length and size of the table.
+Simple MDF boards can be used for this.
+The whole thing sounds more complicated than it actually is, however, it has to be measured and worked out very precisely and carefully.
+MDF boards with a thickness of 16 mm, for both the underside and the sides, have proven to be very suitable for the production of the mold.

-- The side panels should protrude the actual table top by approx. 15 mm.
-There are two possibilities for joining the underside with the side panels: either the individual parts can be screwed together or joined together with hot glue.
+- The side panels should protrude the actual tabletop by approx. 15 mm.
+There are two options for joining the underside with the side panels: either the individual parts can be screwed together or joined together with hot glue.

 Images: left: brizmaker / shutterstock.com, right: Rawpixel.com / shutterstock.com

-- To seal the edges afterwards, it is best to use clear sanitary silicone.
-Here, very careful work is essential to ensure that the mould is 100 % tight at the end.
-Otherwise liquid epoxy resin will leak out.
+- To seal the edges afterward, it is best to use clear sanitary silicone.
+Here, working very carefully is essential to ensure that the mold is 100 % tight at the end.
+Otherwise, liquid epoxy resin will leak out.

-- Now a release agent is applied in the finished mould.
+- Now a release agent is applied to the finished mold.
 This is a very important step, as the resin could otherwise adhere to the MDF boards after drying.
-In this case it would be almost impossible to release the table top from the mould without damaging it.
-It would be possible to use adhesive tape to cover the entire mould or, alternatively, liquid release wax.
+In this case, it would be almost impossible to release the tabletop from the mold without damaging it.
+It would be possible to use adhesive tape to cover the entire mold or, alternatively, liquid release wax.
 Spraying with Teflon spray or silicone spray (this should be applied in up to three layers until the surface is smooth) is also suitable for this purpose.

 Images: left: Wood’n Water Artwork and Design, right: Comeback Images / shutterstock.com

-Step 4: Inserting the wood into the mould
+Step 4: Inserting the Wood into The Mold

-- Make sure that the work surface on which the mould rests is really 100% in the balance.
-Otherwise the resin would become skewed after filling and possibly leak.
-Once this has been ensured, the wood is now placed in the mould.
+- Make sure that the work surface on which the mold rests is really 100% balanced.
+If not, the resin will become skewed after filling (and possibly leak).
+Once this has been ensured, the wood can then be placed into the mold.
 To do this, the wood is pushed into the position that it should have when the table is finished and then fixed with several parallel clamps.
 If you are planning a slightly smaller model, the wood can alternatively be fixed with heavy objects such as stones.
-However, you should always bear in mind that any object used to fix the wood could come into contact with the resin.
+However, you should always bear in mind that any object used to fix the wood might come into contact with the resin.

-- In order to prevent the resin from later being present on the entire table and not just in the gutter provided for it, it is advisable to draw a kind of barrier of sanitary silicone along the inner edges at a distance of 1 to 2 cm.
+- In order to prevent the resin from later spilling over onto the entire table and not just in the gutter provided for it, it is advisable to draw a kind of barrier of sanitary silicone along the inner edges at a distance of 1 to 2 cm.

-- In the next step you now mix the epoxy resin.
-Important: When working with resin please always wear safety glasses, breathing protection and nitrile gloves!
+- In the next step, you will mix the epoxy resin.
+Important: When working with resin please always wear safety glasses, breathing protection, and nitrile gloves!

-- Now you need a sufficiently large bucket.
-It would be ideal if this bucket holds the entire amount of resin or the first layer of resin.
-Please choose a sufficiently large bucket so that nothing can go wrong.
-It should also tend to be more wide than high, so that not too much heat is generated.
+- Next, you need a sufficiently large bucket.
+It would be ideal if this bucket holds the entire volume of resin or the first layer of resin.
+Please choose a sufficiently large bucket so that nothing goes wrong (accidents happen and resin is hard to clean up).
+Also, the bucket should preferably be wider than it is high so that not too much heat is generated.

-- This again shows that resin is a very sensitive material.
-From a certain amount and height it starts to get extremely hot and in extreme cases boils and thus becomes either cloudy or directly unusable.
-Therefore it may be necessary to cast the resin in several layers.
+- This perfectly illustrates just how sensitive resin is as a material.
+From a certain amount and height, it starts to get extremely hot and in extreme cases boils and thus becomes either cloudy or directly unusable.
+Therefore, it may be necessary to cast the resin in several layers.
 The product used is the most important factor here.
-How many layers are required, or the maximum layer height and maximum amount to be mixed, ultimately depends on the thickness of your table top.
-If in doubt, observe the maximum layer thickness specified by the manufacturer or decide directly for a special epoxy resin as described above, which can be cast directly in one layer.
+How many layers are required, or the maximum layer height and the maximum amount to be mixed ultimately depends on the thickness of your tabletop.
+If in doubt, observe the maximum layer of thickness specified by the manufacturer or decide directly for a special epoxy resin as described above, which can be cast directly in one layer.

 Images: left: Wood’n Water Artwork and Design, right: futuristman / shutterstock.com